Are nonprofit HR challenges any different than those for-profit companies face?

 At nonprofits, exiting leaders are often included in how an organization communicates the departure to the community.
 This is smart because these leaders are usually big voices to the public, and it could seem unsettling to donors if a leadership exit is announced in a way that is noticeably detached from that person.

 No organization is exempt from HR challenges.
 But as a nonprofit leader, you understand that with the right mindset, goals and support system, improvement can happen.
+What a nonprofit needs to succeed is different than for profit businesses.
+That’s why its important to have in-depth HR processes in place to address your unique business needs.

 Do you want to be more strategic about how your organization manages people, tackles legal compliance and reduces risks?
 Download our free e-book: 7 HR mistakes and how to avoid them.